Students

 Admission Requirements

-• Applicants must have earned, or will earn by the time of enrollment in law school, a bachelor's degree from an institution accredited by an accrediting agency recognized by the United States Department of Education.
+To be considered for admission to the JD program, applicants must have taken the LSAT or JD-Next (excludes applicants applying to the ASU Achievement Program) and have earned, or will earn by the time of enrollment in law school, a bachelor's degree from an institution accredited by an accrediting agency recognized by the U.S. Department of Education.

 • Transcripts from each undergraduate and graduate institution attended